 - an advocate can be a worker from an advocacy service.

 Resolving the complaint together

-- at each stage you will be kept up to date on the progress, outcomes and next steps.
+- at each stage you’ll be kept up to date on the progress, outcomes, and next steps.

 Investigating the complaint

 - Your complaint will be addressed within 2 working days of the complaint being received.